Lucasdota/todo_app_frontend/README.md

 Open your browser and navigate to http://localhost:3000.

-Don't forget to create a database postgreSQL or mySQL and run both database and backend.
+Don't forget to create a database postgreSQL and run both database and backend.

 ### Usage